 I’m going to focus primarily on finding full tuition (or better) academic scholarships because these are the ones that are hardest to find.
 A few years ago, I created the Full Scholarship List out of frustration that there wasn’t a complete resource available to find full tuition scholarships and full ride scholarships based on merit.
 There are a few websites with limited and often out of date lists.
 Also, I wanted to see scholarships offered directly by colleges, not those 1 in a million scholarships offered by corporations and private foundations.

 I envisioned a spreadsheet, where I could search by different characteristics like required ACT or SAT score, required GPA, school location, and scholarship amount.
 That is what I created.
 It was a various tedious process, but I felt it was important for other parents to have this resource.

-While I do include a few great merit scholarships that are less than full tuition on the Full Scholarship List, there are 448 full tuition (or better) academic scholarships listed.
+There are 448 full tuition (or better) academic scholarships listed on the Full Scholarship List (As of 2019, there are over 1,180 full tuition or better academic scholarships listed).
 These are offered to top students who apply.
 Are we talking Ivy League colleges?
 No, most top colleges don’t need to offer academic scholarships to attract great students.
 But that doesn’t mean these are all non-competitive colleges either.
 Just a few of the schools on the list include Duke, Claremont McKenna, UCLA, USC, Colorado College and Wake Forest.